 TRILLION ENERGY INTERNATIONAL ANNOUNCES ACCELERATION OF WARRANT EXPIRY DATE FOR 2021 WARRANTS

-/EIN News/ -- Vancouver, B.C. , Oct.
-21, 2022 (GLOBE NEWSWIRE) -- Trillion Energy International Inc. ("Trillion" or the "Company"”) (CSE: TCF) (OTCQB: TRLEF) (Frankfurt: Z62) announces that it has elected to exercise its right under the terms of the warrant certificates governing the common share purchase warrants of the Company issued during March, 2021 (the "March 2021 Warrants") to accelerate the term of the March 2021 Warrants.
+Vancouver, B.C. , Oct.
+21, 2022 (GLOBE NEWSWIRE) -- Trillion Energy International Inc. ("Trillion" or the "Company"") TCF TRLEF (Frankfurt: Z62) announces that it has elected to exercise its right under the terms of the warrant certificates governing the common share purchase warrants of the Company issued during March, 2021 (the "March 2021 Warrants") to accelerate the term of the March 2021 Warrants.

 Pursuant to the 2021 March Warrants, in the event the Company's share price closes at a price of CAD$0.15 per share for a period of 10 consecutive trading days on the Canadian Securities Exchange, the Company may accelerate the term of the March 2021 Warrants to a period of 30 days following notice by providing notice to the warrant holders in writing or by news release.